The Blue Dahlia: Plot

-Three demobilized United States Navy aviators, Johnny Morrison, Buzz Wanchek, and George Copeland, arrive in Hollywood, California.
-All three flew together in the same flight crew from Kwajalein Atoll in the South Pacific.
+After the war, three demobilized United States Navy aviators, Johnny Morrison, Buzz Wanchek, and George Copeland, members of the same flight crew, arrive in Hollywood, California.
 Buzz has shell shock and a metal plate in his head above his ear.
+He is triggered by jazz, which he calls "monkey music".

-While George and Buzz get an apartment together, Johnny surprises his wife, Helen, at her hotel bungalow where she is hosting a riotous party with many drunken revellers.
-Johnny discovers that Helen is having an affair with Eddie Harwood, the owner of the Blue Dahlia nightclub on the Sunset Strip.
-Johnny punches Eddie as he leaves and then apologizes for losing his temper.
-The party ends and everybody leaves.
-Helen, drunk, confesses to Johnny that their son, Dickie, who Johnny believed died of diphtheria, actually died in a car crash that happened because she was driving while drunk.
+While George and Buzz get an apartment together, Johnny surprises his wife, Helen, at her hotel bungalow, where she is hosting a riotous party.
+Johnny discovers that she is having an affair with Eddie Harwood, the owner of the Blue Dahlia nightclub on the Sunset Strip.
+Johnny punches Eddie as he leaves; the other guests depart.
+Helen, drunk, confesses to Johnny that their son, Dickie, whom she had told Johnny died of diphtheria, actually died in a car crash due to her drunk driving.
 Johnny and Helen scuffle, which is witnessed by the hotel detective, "Dad" Newell.
-Johnny decides to leave.
-He pulls a gun on Helen, states 'that's what you deserve,' but drops the gun on a chair and leaves.
+Johnny pulls a gun on her, but drops it on a chair and leaves.

-Buzz goes out to find Johnny at his hotel bungalow.
-He meets Helen Morrison in the hotel bar and, unaware of her identity, goes to her bungalow for a drink to wait for Mrs Morrison.
+Buzz goes to find Johnny, but meets Helen in the hotel bar.
+They are unaware of each other's identity.
+They go to her bungalow for a drink.
+When Buzz discovers who she is, he leaves.

-Helen rings Eddie who breaks up with her over the phone.
-However, she then blackmails him into seeing her again.
-Eddie visits Helen at her bungalow; this is witnessed by the hotel detective.
+Helen telephones Eddie, who breaks up with her.
+However, she blackmails him into seeing her again.
+Eddie visits Helen at her bungalow.

-Johnny is picked up by Joyce Harwood (who is driving to Malibu) while walking in the rain.
+Walking in the rain, Johnny is given a ride by Joyce Harwood, a complete stranger who is driving to Malibu.
 She is estranged from Eddie.
 Neither reveals their names.
-Although attracted to each other, they part ways and Johnny spends the night in a beach-side inn.
-The next morning, at the same inn, Joyce sees Johnny at breakfast and reveals that she stayed at the same inn.
-They decide to walk on the beach to look for moonstones.
-Whilst purchasing a bus ticket for Los Angeles, Johnny hears the radio announce that Helen has been murdered and that Johnny is suspected.
+Although attracted to each other, they part ways.
+Johnny and Joyce happen to spend the night at the same beachside inn.
+They see each other at breakfast the next morning and decide to walk on the beach.
+While purchasing a bus ticket for Los Angeles, Johnny hears the radio announce that Helen has been murdered and that he is the prime suspect.
 He then quickly leaves to board a bus.
+Joyce also hears the announcement, sees Johnny's reaction and him disposing of his coat, arousing her suspicions.